kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 # Summary

-Prototype of a ESP32 based voice chat dialog device, _similar Open AI ChatGPT via Voice_.
-Just as a use case and update of my older published [KALO-ESP32-Voice-Assistant Libraries](https://github.com/kaloprojects/KALO-ESP32-Voice-Assistant) and the additional 'lib_OpenAI_Chat.ino'.
+ESP32 based voice chat dialog device, successor of the earlier project KALO-ESP32-Voice-_ChatGPT_.
+With latest August 2025 update the ESP32 device allows to create _multiple custom chatbots/FRIENDS (similar to Open AI's Custom GPT's or Google's Gems)_.
+Just call any FRIEND by name, the device will activate the AI personality (custom system prompt) and answer with friend’s assigned voice.

-User can ask questions and following conversation via microphone _(pressing a button or touch pin as long speaking)_, Open AI bot will repeat via AI voice. _Code supports ongoing dialog sessions_, keeping & sending the complete chat history.
+User can ask questions and following conversation via microphone _(pressing a button or touch pin as long speaking)_.
+Code supports ongoing dialog sessions, keeping & sending the complete chat history.
 'Chat Completions' workflow allows 'human-like' ongoing dialogs, supporting chat history & follow up questions.
 Example: Q1: _"who was Albert Einstein?"_ - and later (after OpenAI response) - Q2: _"was he also a musician and _did he_ have kids?"_.

+**New since August 2025**: supporting _1-N chatbots/FRIENDS_ with user defined personality (System Prompts), TTS voice parameter allow to assign _different voices_ to each friend.
+The LLM AI response latency significantly improved (about _2x faster than before)_, using _GroqCloud_ API services.
+Groq sever API also allow to use LLM models from different sources (e.g. Meta, DeepSeek, Open AI).
+Github code should support all models.
+Project name changed from KALO-ESP32-Voice-**ChatGPT** (supporting Open AI only) to KALO-ESP32-Voice-**AI_Friends** (multiple models, multiple custom chatbots).

+Included chatbot friends can be used as template for your custom chatbots, coded examples: _ONYX_ (role of a 'good old friend'), _FRED_ (a constantly annoyed guy), _GlaDOS_ (the aggressive egocentric bot), or _VEGGI_ (best friend of vegan and healthy food).
+You could start a virtual conversation e.g. with a human warm up question: _"Hi my friend, tell me, how was your week, any exiting stories?"_. or waking up another friend with a statement like _"Hi FRED, are you online?"_

-With latest code update also actual and location related Live Information requests (Real-time web searches) supported.
-User defined key word (e.g. GOOGLE) toggles LLM to web search models as part of the memorized chat dialog.
+**Since June 2025**: Live Information requests _(Real-time web searches)_ supported.
+User defined key word (e.g. _GOOGLE_) toggles LLM to web search models as part of the memorized chat dialog.
 Example: _"will it rain in my region tomorrow?, please ask Google! "_, or _"Please check with GOOGLE, what are the latest projections for the elections tomorrow?"_.
 Mixed model usage of both models supported, allowing follow up requests (e.g. _"Please summarize the search in few sentences, skip any boring details!"_) also to previous web searches.

-User can define a own 'AI System Prompt' (in header of library 'lib_OpenAI_Chat.ino'), allowing to build ESP32 chat devices with a self defined 'personality' for dedicated use cases/bots (default in code: role of a 'good old friend').
-You could start a virtual conversation e.g. with a human warm up question: _"Hi my friend, tell me, how was your week, any exiting stories?"_.
+Key word GOOGLE works with all AI chatbots/FRIENDS.

-**Architecture:** All is coded in C++ native (no server based components needed, no Node.JS or Python scripts or websockets used), audio recording and transcription are coded natively in C++ for I2S devices (microphone and speaker).
+**Architecture**: All is coded in C++ native (no server based components needed, no Node.JS or Python scripts or websockets used), audio recording and transcription are coded natively in C++ for I2S devices (microphone and speaker).
 ESP32 chat device (Wifi connected) can be used stand-alone (no Serial Monitor a/o keyboard a/o connected computer needed).
-Sketch might be also useful for a _Text ChatGPT_ device (no voice recording, no STT, no TTS needed) using a Terminal App (e.g. PuTTY) or the Serial Monitor to enter text requests.
+Sketch might be also useful for a _Text Chat_ device (no voice recording, no STT, no TTS needed) using a Terminal App (e.g. PuTTY) or the Serial Monitor to enter text requests.

-**Major Update Summaries:** Update _June 2025_ added **PSRAM support** (as alternative to SD Card), **ESP32-S3** support and **ElevenLabs STT** for **5-10x faster** SpeechToText transcription.
+**Major Update Summaries**: Update _August 2025_ added **multiple custom chatbots/FRIENDS**, LLM AI response **2x faster**, using **Groq server** with multiple **models**.
+Update _June 2025_ added **PSRAM support** (as alternative to SD Card), **ESP32-S3** support and **ElevenLabs STT** for **5-10x faster** SpeechToText transcription.
 Supporting additional hardware **Elato AI ESP32-S3 devices**.
 Update _April 2025_ added Open AI Web Search LLM model added, supporting actual and location related **Live Information capabilities** (Real-time web searches) into chat dialogs.
 User queries with a user defined leading 'keyword' initiate a web search and embed the result in the ongoing chat.
 Update _March 2025_ added hardware support for **Techiesms ESP32 Portable AI Voice Assistant**.

 # Workflow
 Explore the details in the .ino libraries, summary in a nutshell:
 - Recording user Voice with variable length (as long holding a btn), storing as .wav file (with 44 byte header) on SD card or (NEW) in PSRAM
-- User can enter Open AI request also via text in Serial Monitor Input line or COM: Terminal Apps e.g. PuTTY)
+- User can enter LLM AI request also via text in Serial Monitor Input line or COM: Terminal Apps e.g. PuTTY)
-- Sending recorded WAV file to STT (SpeechToText) server, using Deepgram API or (NEW) ElevenLabs API (registration needed)
+- Sending recorded WAV file to STT (SpeechToText) server, using Deepgram API or fast ElevenLabs API (registration needed)
-- Sending the received transcription text to Open AI (with user specified LLM models for CHAT and WEB SEARCH)
+- Sending the received transcription text to Open AI or (new) GroqCloud server (with user specified LLM models for CHAT and WEB SEARCH)
 - Receiving AI response, printing in Serial Monitor, answering with a 'human' like (multi-lingual) Open AI voice
 - RGB led indicating status: GREEN=Ready. -> RED=Recording -> CYAN=STT -> BLUE=Open AI CHAT -> PINK=Open AI WEB, YELLOW=Audio pending -> PINK=TTS Speaking.
-Short WHITE flashes indicate successful STT & Open AI response, short RED flash indicate successful keyword detection
+Short WHITE flashes indicate successful STT & Open AI response, short RED flash indicate successful keyword detection. _New: double RED flash on waking up another FRIEND_
 - BUTTON: PRESS & HOLD for recording + _short_ PRESS stops Open AI voice (when speaking) - OR - repeats last answer (when silent)
 - Pressing button again to proceed in loop for ongoing chat.

 # Hardware requirements
-- ESP32 (e.g. ESP32-WROOM-32) with connected Micro SD Card (VSPI Default pins 5,18,19,23)
-- Alternatively _(NEW)_: ESP32 with PSRAM (tested with ESP32-WROVER and _new_ ESP32-S3), no longer SD Card reader needed
+- _Recommended:_ ESP32 with (!)
+PSRAM (tested with ESP32-WROVER and ESP32-S3), no longer SD Card reader needed
+- Alternatively ESP32 (e.g. ESP32-WROOM-32) with connected Micro SD Card (VSPI Default pins 5,18,19,23)
 - I2S digital microphone, e.g. INMP441 [I2S pins 22, 33, 35]
 - I2S audio amplifier, e.g. MAX98357A [I2S pins 25,26,27] with speaker
 - RGB status LED and optionally (recommended) an Analog Poti (for audio volume)
 - Ready to Go devices (examples) with ESP32 & SD card reader: [Techiesms Portable AI Voice Assistant](https://techiesms.com/product/portable-ai-voice-assistant/)
 - Ready to Go devices (examples) with ESP32-S3 (PSRAM): [Elato AI DIY](https://github.com/akdeb/ElatoAI), [Elato AI devices](https://www.elatoai.com).

-# 3rd party Software licenses
+# API Keys (Registration needed)
-- STT: **ElevenLabs** or alternatively **Deepgram** API KEY needed, Links: [ElevenLabs](https://elevenlabs.io/pricing#pricing-table) (STT 0$) / [Deepgram](https://console.deepgram.com/signup) (200$ free)
+- STT (fast): **ElevenLabs** API KEY, Links: [ElevenLabs](https://elevenlabs.io/pricing#pricing-table) (see model STT for 0$, 2.5h/month free). <br>Alternative (slower STT): **Deepgram** API KEY [Deepgram](https://console.deepgram.com/signup) (200$ free)
 - LLM & TTS: **Open AI** API KEY needed (same API KEY for LLM & TTS), registration: [Open AI account](https://platform.openai.com) (5$ free).
+- GroqCloud LLM (fast): **GroqCloud** API KEY needed, registration: [groqcloud](https://console.groq.com/login) (using free account, token limited).

 # Library Dependencies
 - KALO-ESP32-Voice-ChatGPT does _not_ need any 3rd party libraries _zip files_ to be installed (_except AUDIO.H!_), all functions in all lib_xy.ino’s are self-coded (WiFiClientSecure.h / i2s_std.h / SD.h are part of esp32 core libraries).
 AUDIO.H in main.ino is used for TTS playing audio (not needed for audio recording & transcription), no AUDIO.H needed in 'lib_xy.ino' libraries